 The impairment loss of these financial assets is the difference between their book value and the present value of future cash flow that is expected to be generated, discounted at the effective interest rate at the moment of their initial recognition.
-As of 31 December 2019, no impairment for this concept has been registered.
+As of 31 December 2019 and 2018, the Mutual Society has not registered any impairment for this concept.

-For financial assets at variable interest rate, the interest rate effective on the consolidated annual accounts closing date, in accordance with contractual terms, will be used.
+For financial assets at variable interest rate, the interest rate effective on the annual accounts closing date, in accordance with contractual terms, will be used.
 In the calculation of impairment losses for a group of assets, statistics methods or methods based in formulas are used.
-For the category of investments held-to-maturity as a substitute of the present value of future cash flow, the instrument market value might be used, provided that it is reliable enough to be considered representative of the value that could be recovered.
+For the category of investments held-to-maturity as a substitute of the present value of future cash flow, the instrument market value might be used, provided that it is reliable enough to be considered representative of the value that could be recovered by the Mutual Society.

-Impairment losses, and their reversal when the amount of such loss is reduced for any reasons related to any subsequent event, are recognised as an expense or income, respectively, in the consolidated profit and loss account.
+Impairment losses, and their reversal when the amount of such loss is reduced for any reasons related to any subsequent event, are recognised as an expense or income, respectively, in the profit and loss account.
 The limit for impairment reversal is the book value of the credit that would be recognised at the reversal date, if the impairment has not been recorded.